Homeschoolers: Who and Why

 Why Decide to Teach your Children at Home?

 Why would parents decide to teach their children at home when they could send them to school?
 That is a reasonable question, after all; schools have existed for a while now, not forever, but so long that it has become an expected thing to do.
 There are many reasons why parents decide to teach their children at home and their thought process operates within one or a mix of the two opinions listed below.

 - Parents want to teach at home [for one or more reasons]

 - Parents need to teach at home [for one or more reasons]

 It is that simple and if I talked about this at length, it would only get complicated.

 Who are Homeschoolers?

-The one thing that I want you to take from this is that those who teach their children at home are individuals who may or may not have anything in common with each except for homeschooling.
-Homeschoolers cannot be categorized into one type.
+The one thing that I want you to take from this is that those who teach their children at home are individuals who may or may not have anything in common with other each except for homeschooling.
+Homeschoolers cannot be categorized as anything other than "Those who Homeschool".

 How to spell or refer to homeschooling:

 There isn't any official way that I know of and the following words can be used to refer to homeschooling and most of those who hear or read them will know what you are talking about: